mlgid-project/pygid/README.md

 ```
 ### Line profiles and 1D integration

-radial_profile() and azim_profile() functions takes radial and angular ranges, performs polar integration and averages along angle or radial axes, respectively.
+radial_profile_gid() and azim_profile_gid() functions takes radial and angular ranges, performs polar integration and averages along angle or radial axes, respectively.
-Specification of the geometry key = "gid" or "transmission" is necessary.
+Horizontal profile horiz_profile_gid() makes transformation to the GID coordinates and averages in the given q_z range.

-Horizontal profile makes transformation to the GID coordinates and averages in the given q_z range.
+For the transmission geometry use radial_profile() and azim_profile() functions.
 ```

-q, I, = analysis.radial_profile(
+q, I = analysis.radial_profile_gid(
-                    key="gid",                        # Scattering geometry: "gid" or "transmission" frame_num=None,                   # Frame number(s) to analyze; if None, all are processed radial_range=(0,4),               # Radial q-range (min, max) in Å⁻¹; full range if None angular_range=(0, 90),            # Angular range in degrees (min, max) for integration
+                    frame_num=None,                   # Frame number(s) to analyze; if None, all are processed radial_range=(0,4),               # Radial q-range (min, max) in Å⁻¹; full range if None angular_range=(0, 90),            # Angular range in degrees (min, max) for integration